edstoica/lucid_stylegan3_datasets_models/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/edstoica/lucid_stylegan3_datasets_models/blob/main/StyleGAN3-Toolkit.ipynb)
 ## Progress
 - [x] prepare all datasets in resolutions 256, 512, 1024
+- [x] create a colab notebook for model testing
-- [ ] train each datasets in 256
+- [x] train some datasets in 256
 - [ ] train some datasets in 512
 - [ ] train some datasets in 1024
+- [ ] create multi domain datasets and models with style mixing
 ## Contribution
 If you do continue training on a model, or train a dataset in a high resolution, it would be great to include that in this list.<br>(please send me a link to your .pkl file in the "[issues](https://github.com/edstoica/lucid_stylegan3_models/issues)" tab)</i>
 <br>Also, if you made some images or videos you like to share - we would love to see your work! put everything in the issues...
 ## License
 You are welcomed to use all files for your own purposes, but please include a link to this repo in your work.
 Thank you.
-(Terms and Conditions of Wombo, Nvidia and other contributors have to be considered seperately when doing commercial projects.)
+<br>(Terms and Conditions of Wombo, Nvidia and other contributors have to be considered seperately when doing commercial projects.)